oddkiva/sara/doc/sphinx/source/descriptors.rst

 Trilinear Interpolation
 ~~~~~~~~~~~~~~~~~~~~~~~

-We can implement the trilinear interpolation in C++ as follows:
+We can sketch the trilinear interpolation in C++ as follows:

 .. code-block:: cpp